-A person destitute of male issue, previously to his death, desires his wife to adopt a son and they Afterwards his father approves his directions, giving his assent thereto, and dies before dies.
-The widow "absequently adopts a sou; that son is entitled to succeed to the the adoption. chale estate of both of his (adopting) father and adopting futher's father; as appears from the commentary by Culluca Bhutta on the doctrine of Menn:-" To three ancestors must water be given at their obsequies; for three (the father, his father, and the paternal great grandfather) is he funeral cake ordained; the fourth in descent is the giver of oblations to them, and their heirs, If they die without nearer descendants; but the fifth has no concern with the gift of the funeral The meaning of this verse is, that to three, that is, the father, grandfather, and great cake." grandfather, water must be offered, and to the same three must oblations of food be made ; the . with in descent is the offerer of the oblations and libations, but the fifth is not included.
-Sucsectaneous grandsons acquire the right of inheritance to the estate of their grandfathers who is braving no male issue.
-"By a son, a man conquers worlds; by a son's son, he enjoys imcuostality."
+A person destitute of male issue, previously to his death, desires his wife to adopt a son and then Afterwards his father approves his directions, giving his assent thereto, and dies before The widow absequently adopts a sou; that son is entitled to succeed to the chale estate of both of his (adopting) father and adopting father's father; as appears from the commentary by Culluca Bhutta on the doctrine of Menn: -- "To three ancestors must water be given at their observies; for three (the father, his father, and the paternal great grandfather) is the funeral cake ordained; the fourth in descent is the giver of oblations to them, and their heirs, If they die without nearer descendants; but the fifth has no concern with the gift of the funeral The meaning of this verse is, that to three, that is, the father, grandfather, and great grandfather, water must be offered, and to the same three must oblations of food be made; the and him descent is the offerer of the oblations and libations, but the fifth is not included.
+Sucsectaneous grandsons acquire the right of inheritance to the estate of their grandfathers who in the aving no male issue.
+"By a son, a man conquers worlds; by a son's son, he enjoys immortality."
 The succession of a grandson to his grandfather's estate is ordained by law.
-The llowing doctrine of Baudhayana is laid down in the Viramitrodaya: -- " Participation of realth belongs to the son begotten by a man himself in lawful wedlock, the son of his appointdaughter, the son begotten on his wife by a kinsman legally appointed, a son given, a son be lie by adoption, a son of concealed birth, and a son rejected by his natural parents."
-The merely goes to ascertain, whether a given son is competent to inherit the wealth of his dopting father's father; yet from the mention of Ramhury's intention of adopting one of his rother's sons, it is presumed that one of these relations is also a claimant; but it appears that an adoption did actually take place until after the death of Ramhury, after which event Ram-The claim therefore of the nephew in opposition to that of the adopted vishna was adopted. at, is totally nugatory and groundless; were it otherwise. all the laws relative to adoption would - superceded.
+The sllowing doctrine of Bandhayana is laid down in the Viramitrodaya: -" Participation of zealth belongs to the son begotten by a man himself in lawful wedlock, the son of his appoint-A daughter, the son begotten on his wife by a kinsman legally appointed, a son given, a son and le by adoption, a son of concealed birth, and a son rejected by his natural parents."
+Liestion merely goes to ascertain, whether a given son is competent to inherit the wealth of his adopting father's father; yet from the mention of Ramhury's intention of adopting one of his nother's sons, it is presumed that one of these relations is also a claimant; but it appears that an adoption did actually take place until after the death of Rumhury, after which event Rum-The claim therefore of the nephew in opposition to that of the adopted vishna was adopted. ar, is totally nugatory and groundless; were it otherwise. all the laws relative to adoption would - superceded.